60 New Shale Well Permits Issued for PA-OH-WV Dec 1 – 7

-Last week, the Baker Hughes U.S. national rig count gained rigs for the second week in a row.
-The national count increased by one rig, rising from 548 to 549.
-The BH rig count has added rigs in four of the last five weeks.
-Rigs in the Marcellus/Utica remained the same last week at a combined 37, the same number for seven weeks in a row.
-Pennsylvania remained unchanged at 17 active rigs (seven weeks in a row).
-Ohio was the same at 13 rigs (eight weeks in a row).
-And West Virginia maintained its 7 rigs, which it has operated since May 30 (25 weeks in a row).
-There were 23 rigs targeting the Marcellus and 14 targeting the Utica.
+Last week, the Baker Hughes U.S. national rig count recovered some of the previous week’s losses.
+The count increased by five after losing 10 rigs in the previous week.
+The national count went from 544 to 549.
+Rigs in the Marcellus/Utica remained the same last week—now for three weeks in a row.
+Pennsylvania has held at 18 for three consecutive weeks.
+Ohio was the same at 13 rigs, which it has operated since September 26.
+West Virginia maintained its 7 rigs, which it has operated since May 30.
+There were 24 rigs targeting the Marcellus and 14 targeting the Utica, for a combined 38 rigs in the M-U.

 Mon Power and Potomac Edison are local utilities and subsidiaries of FirstEnergy Corp.
 The two companies recently submitted an Integrated Resource Plan (IRP) to the West Virginia Public Service Commission, outlining how they will continue to deliver reliable, cost-effective power to West Virginia homes and businesses over the next decade (see